iOS & Android · Case Study

 DApp browser

-DApp BrowserOpenSea, Uniswap, more
+DApp BrowserOpenSea, Uniswap and hundreds more

 Network switching